-Back-up is covered in Section 5.12.
-Every firm must ensure that adequate on-site and off-site back-ups are maintained.
+Firms need to back up systems effectively, so that the systems and data can be recovered in the event of a system failure.
+Every firm must ensure that adequate on-site and off-site backups are maintained.

-5.2.3d Personal productivity
+5.5.3 Personal Productivity

-Word processing, spreadsheets, calendar, tasks, presentation software and email are the most heavily used applications in any firm.
+Word processing, spreadsheets, calendar, tasks, presentations, and email are the most heavily used applications in any firm.
 This software is designed to improve productivity in performing everyday tasks.
-Microsoft Office (www.office.microsoft.com) dominates this category; the products are feature rich and have the following distinct advantages:
+Microsoft Office dominates this category; the products are feature rich and have the following distinct advantages:

-- Almost all team members are familiar with the software, thereby reducing training costs. - Files can be sent to external parties with confidence that they can be easily read and/or edited.
-(It is better to convert the file to Adobe PDF format if the intention is for the information to be read but not edited.) - Many third-party software applications integrate with Microsoft Office, which improves the productivity from both the third-party application and Microsoft Office itself.
-Integration of all the Microsoft Office applications with document management systems is common, as with integration between accounts production and other compliance applications and Excel.
+- Almost all team members are familiar with the software, thereby reducing training costs. - Files can be sent to external parties with the confidence that they can be easily read and/or edited.
+(It is better to convert the file to Adobe PDF format if the intention is for the information to be read not edited.)

+Many third-party software applications integrate with Microsoft Office, which improves the productivity from both the third-party application and Microsoft Office itself.
+Integration of all the Microsoft Office applications with document management systems is common, as with integration between accounts production and other compliance applications and Microsoft Excel.

 Many accountants favor spreadsheet applications like Microsoft Excel for preparation of budgets, cash flows, work papers, and many ad hoc calculations.
-Of particular concern is research that has shown that over 90% of spreadsheets contain errors (Professor Ray Panko, University of Hawaii and others).
+Of particular concern is research that has shown that a large percentage of spreadsheets contain errors (Professor Ray Panko, University of Hawaii and others).
 Issues that can lead to errors include:

 - Unintentional formatting where numbers are formatted as text;

 - Formulas being overwritten by numbers;

-- Incorrect formulas: and
+- Incorrect formulas; and

 - Incorrect cell references in formulas.